auth0/docs/articles/quickstart/backend/java-spring-security5/01-authorization.md

 gradlew.bat bootRun
 ```

-If you are configuring your own application using Maven and the [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html), you can execute the `spring-boot:run` goal.
+If you are configuring your own application using Maven and the <a href="https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html" target="_blank" rel="noreferrer">Spring Boot Maven Plugin</a>, you can execute the `spring-boot:run` goal.

 Linux or macOS: